 Welcome to Norfolk Steam Loco, the website of Norfolk Heritage Steam Railway Ltd., formed early in 2009 by a small group of enthusiasts in order to acquire, restore and operate an iconic steam locomotive.
-We are confident that she will be back in steam some time in 2017.
+All major work is now complete and the loco is expected to be in steam by the end of August 2017.

 Similar loco, photo courtesy of the P H Groom Collection

 Why did we choose this loco?
 Click here.

 The locomotive arrived at our Norfolk base early in May 2009, and seven years later work has progressed steadily.
 The old rusty bunker was removed and a new one built and installed.
 The saddle tank was repaired, and all the other "bodywork" sections cleaned up and painted in primer.
 Our members completed the arduous task of drilling out over 600 old firebox stays before the new inner firebox could be fitted, which with a complete set of new boiler tubes should give us a boiler ready and certificated for at least ten years' hard work.
 This boilerwork is now complete, the boiler has passed its hydraulic test and its out-of-frames steam test, and just before Christmas it was craned onto the frames.